CzSadykov/RecSys_streaming_platform/README.md

 This baseline approach ensures that the system can always provide recommendations, even for users with no viewing history.

+### Evaluation Metrics (`metrics.py`)

+The `metrics.py` file contains functions for evaluating the performance of the recommendation system.
+Here's an accurate description of its functionality:

+1. Mean Average Precision at K (MAP@K):
+   - Computes the mean of the Average Precision at K across all users.
+   - Provides an overall measure of recommendation quality across the user base.

+2. Normalized Discounted Cumulative Gain at K (NDCG@K):
+   - Measures the ranking quality of the recommendations.
+   - Takes into account the position of correct recommendations in the list.
+   - Normalized version allows for comparison between users with different numbers of relevant items.

+These metrics focus on evaluating the ranking quality and relevance of the recommendations, which are crucial aspects of a recommendation system's performance in a streaming platform context.

 ### FastAPI Web Application (`platform.py`)

 The `platform.py` file is the core of the recommendation system and contains the following key components: